JesseSteele/penguinsay/README.md

 sudo dpkg -i penguinsay.deb  # Install the package
 ```

-- Special notes about Debian"
+- Special notes about Debian
+  - The script file at `usr/local/bin/penguinsay` must be pre-named and already executable
+    - This is because this installer does not use a `postinst` script like some `.deb` packages may
+    - This package simply places the files as they appear in the `DEBIAN/` directory
-  - Debian packages require files to be named and at locations like `usr/local/bin/penguinsay`.
+  - Debian packages require files to be named and at locations like `usr/local/bin/penguinsay`
-    - This defines where they will be installed to relative to `/` on the machine.
+    - This defines where they will be installed to relative to `/` on the machine
-  - The directory of the package files (`penguinsay/`) will be the same as the package installer's `.deb` basename.
+  - The directory of the package files (`penguinsay/`) will be the same as the package installer's `.deb` basename
-  - The package installer will appear at `penguinsay.deb` in the same directory as (`penguinsay/`) regardless of the PWD from where the `dpkg-deb --build` command was run.
+  - The package installer will appear at `penguinsay.deb` in the same directory as (`penguinsay/`) regardless of the PWD from where the `dpkg-deb --build` command was run
-    - For `deb/penguinsay` it will be at `deb/penguinsay.deb`.
+    - For `deb/penguinsay` it will be at `deb/penguinsay.deb`

 | **Uninstall Debian package** :$ (optional)